tarymaas/tabruler/README.md

 ## Features

 - TabRuler finds the next ruler on double tap of <kbd>Space</kbd> and inserts as many spaces as required to reach the ruler.
-If no ruler is found, 2 spaces are inserted instead, as if just two spaces had been typed.
+If no ruler is found, two spaces are inserted instead, as if just two spaces had been typed.
 Optionally, it starts a comment when jumping to the next ruler position, by inserting e. g. `//` in C/C++, `#` in Python etc.
 - Comments aligned to a ruler are held aligned even if text is inserted or deleted in the line, before the comment.

 ![](https://raw.githubusercontent.com/tarymaas/tabruler/refs/heads/main/images/realign.gif)